veevo/dev/content/en/spiritism/reincarnation/support/equality.md

 ---
-layout: default-md
-section: Reincarnation
-title: Equality
+title: Equality in Creation & Opportunity
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
+tags:
+- reincarnation
+categories:
+- spiritism
 ---

-## Equality in Creation & Opportunity

 As humans, we may wonder about the causes of the differences among us, or the causes of our sufferings.
 Based on the explanations offered by a philosophy of reincarnation, we realize that God does not create us unequally.
 Allan Kardec writes¹: